-Schedule 1 Existing Generating Facilities as of December 31, 2022
+Schedule 1 Existing Generating Facilities as of December 31, 2023

-[1] Capabilities shown are as of December 31, 2022.
+Capabilities shown are as of December 31, 2023.
 Net capabilities shown for the Stanton and Indian River resources reflect the ARP's ownership capacity less losses across OUC's transmission system, which were assumed to be 2 percent over the study period.
-Cane 3 net capacity upgrade of 10 MW takes effect 1/1/2023.
-See schedule 8.

-[2] Amounts shown reflect non-CROD ARP Participants' Power Entitlement Shares and the ARP's entitlement share in the St. Lucie Project.
+[2] Amounts shown reflect non-CROD ARP Participants' Power Entitlement Shares and the ARP's entitlement share in the St Lucie Project.